VikParuchuri/surya/README.md

 **Methodology**

-I benchmarked the layout analysis on the layout dataset from [here](https://www.icst.pku.edu.cn/cpdp/sjzy/), which was not in the training data.
+I benchmarked the reading order on the layout dataset from [here](https://www.icst.pku.edu.cn/cpdp/sjzy/), which was not in the training data.
 Unfortunately, this dataset is fairly noisy, and not all the labels are correct.
 It was very hard to find a dataset annotated with reading order and also layout information.
 I wanted to avoid using a cloud service for the ground truth.

 The accuracy is computed by finding if each pair of layout boxes is in the correct order, then taking the % that are correct.

+## Table Recognition

+.93 penalized row iou (out of 1), and .86 penalized column iou.
+Took .05 seconds per image on an A10.

+**Methodology**

+The benchmark uses a subset of [Fintabnet](https://developer.ibm.com/exchanges/data/all/fintabnet/) from IBM.
+It has labeled rows and columns.
+After table recognition is run, the predicted rows and columns are compared to the ground truth.
+There is an additional penalty for predicting too many or too few rows/columns.

 ## Running your own benchmarks